zhengpuas47/cs281-scribe/scribe_notes.md

 3. Use `\on` (short for `\operatorname`) for text that refers to symbols, like `\on{Bern}` or `\on{trace}`.
 4. Don't indent your text for `\subsection`, etc. Indent for `\begin{itemize}` or `\begin{enumerate}` environments.
 5. Always use `\sin` instead of `sin`, and similarly for other functions (log, cos, etc.).
 We've defined a `\exp`, though it's not standard.

+#### Images
+*All* images should be encased in a `\figure` environment.
+Include a descriptive caption and a label.
+Refer to them from the text using the label.
+Center the image.